What is SEND and SEND support?

 - This could be for speaking and listening, reading, phonics, spelling, numeracy and social skills.
 These could be delivered by a teacher or TA’s.

-Adaptations to curriculum or learning environment may be made to remove barriers to learning.
-Things such as:
+It may be necessary to adapt the curriculum or learning environment for specific children to remove barriers to learning.
+This may include;

 - Sitting at the front of the classroom